CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•USA•Goals•2018

 Is this the first manifestation of space-time?

 Observation.
 At the time of this writing, only two references came up when googling the words, “boundary conditions between the finite and infinite.”
 Both refer to our earlier work.
 Without those all-important “quotes” as delimiters, there are 242,000 references that discuss how combinations of those words apply to virtually every discipline under the sun.
 All have a common starting point.
-Yet, there is no known analysis by scholars of such a starting point between the finite and infinite.
+Yet, I have yet to become aware of an analysis by scholars of such a starting point between the finite and infinite.

 Visualizations of a common starting point.
 Two initial images open the analysis.
 Both have been analyzed within many pages of this website.
 Though not widely affirmed, it will continue to be argued here, that these initial ratios-then-structures: